Question Time with Tom.

 1. Tom, tell us a bit about yourself and what you do here.

-‘So, I’ve been with Adrian since 2010.
+‘So, I’ve been working with Adrian since 2010.
 At the time we owned an artisan cheese company along with the brewery.
-I was taken on as dairy manager with no other knowledge other than cheese tastes great on oatcakes or toast!

-In regards to my work now, my title ops director seems too elaborate, as I generally run around the place doing everything!
-But it’s my own doing as I like to be ‘hand’s on’ with the contract bottling and canning side of the business to ensure smooth running and efficiency for our customers.’
+In regards to my work now, my title ops director seems too elaborate, as, generally I run around the place doing everything!
+It’s my own doing though as I like to be ‘hand’s on’ with the contract bottling and canning side of the business, to ensure smooth running and efficiency for our customers.’

 2. With regards to contract service what key points have you learnt along the way?